 How often should you change your mattress?

-We're commonly asked how often should you change your mattress.
-We recommend replacing a mattress once every 8 years to get the best and most hygienic night's sleep.
-However, this can vary depending on the comfort and support offered by your mattress.
+It’s a common question for us!
+Well, we recommend replacing a mattress once every 8 years to get the best and most hygienic night's sleep.
+However, the time to change can vary depending on the comfort and support offered by your mattress.

-In total you spend about one third of your life on your mattress, so it plays a big part in your general health and well‐being, not to mention your day‐to‐day energy levels, alertness and mood.
-Both the mattress industry and the Sleep Council strongly recommend that you replace a mattress every eight years, because by this time it will have lost much of its original comfort and support.
+You spend about one third of your whole life in bed, so your mattress plays a big part in your general health and wellbeing, not to mention your day‐to‐day energy levels, alertness and mood.
+Both the mattress industry and the Sleep Council strongly recommend you replace a mattress every 8 years, because by this time it will have lost much of its original comfort and support.

-Old and worn mattresses can also provide welcome accommodation for allergens, dead skin cells, dust mites, germs and even bedbugs.
+Old and worn mattresses can also provide welcome accommodation for allergens, dead skin cells, dust mites, germs and even bedbugs (aargh!).
 This can happen even if you wash your sheets regularly.
-For example, a mattress that is 10 years old could be housing up to 10 million dust mites, so it might be time to change your mattress before it gets to this point.
+This means a mattress that’s 10 years’ old could be housing up to 10 million dust mites, so it might be high time to change your mattress before it gets to this point.

 To learn more about the science behind your mattress, we've created this infographic: What Happens to Your Mattress Over Time.

 Is your mattress showing signs of wear and tear?